josephschmitt/alexa-sickbeard/README.md

 ## Configuring The Skill

-To configure the skill, open up the `.env` file and fill in the correct values for `CP_URL`, which should point to your Couch Potato server, and `CP_API_KEY` which should have your server's API key.
+To configure the skill, open up the `.env` file and fill in the correct values for `SB_URL`, which should point to your SickBeard server, and `SB_API_KEY` which should have your server's API key.

 ## Testing The Skill Locally